joshr120/open-deck/README.md

 Thanks to PCBWay for their support on this project, the PCB's can be ordered directly from them by uploading the provided Gerbers.
 Check them out and support the project here: [PCBWay](https://pcbway.com/g/heg1oh)

-An anodised aluminium housing will be avaible soon also courtesy of [PCBWay](https://pcbway.com/g/heg1oh)
+The anodised aluminium parts for the custom aluminium version can be purchased from [PCBWay](https://pcbway.com/g/heg1oh) using the files in the "aluminium version" folder.

+The aluminium version can be seen in this video: https://youtu.be/J708yBPJkeE

 # Software: